1. Home

 Business Car Insurance

 Note: You will need to purchase Business Car Insurance to claim these – as your vehicle may not ordinary be covered for business purposes.
 Check with your insurer about this.
-Any additional premium for the Business element of insurance cannot be claimed.
+Any additional premium for the Business element of insurance cannot be claimed if you are using Simplified Expenses.

 Was this article helpful?